evo-lua/evo-lua.github.io/docs/how-to-guides/unit-testing.md

 	"specs/SomethingElse.spec.lua",
 }

--- Tell the test runner to execute all of the passed tests (executable specifications) bdd.startTestRunner(specFiles)
+-- Tell the test runner to execute all of the passed tests (spec = executable specifications) local numFailedTests = bdd.startTestRunner(specFiles)

+-- For CI pipelines: Ensure the return code indicates EXIT_FAILURE if any tests have failed os.exit(numFailedTests)
 ```

 You can then execute it like any other Lua script: